anicholakos/complete_fxos_tutorial/source/episode01.rst

 app, you will be all set.
 All you really need is your good old text editor to get going.

-In later episodes, we shall show how we could take an existing web application, do a little bit of manifest work and boom, the app is ready for Firefox OS.
+In later episodes, I will show how we can take an existing Web application, do a little bit of manifest work and boom, the app is ready for Firefox OS.
 But more on that later.

 Firefox OS Simulator
 --------------------

-Firefox now comes with
+Firefox now comes with the
 `WebIDE <https://developer.mozilla.org/en-US/docs/Tools/WebIDE>`__ built-in.
 Just press ``Shift+F8`` in an active Firefox window to launch it.